ampproject/amphtml/extensions/amp-position-observer/amp-position-observer.md

 <!-- An animation that rotates a clock hand 180 degrees. -->
 <!--
-   Note that we are NOT setting `trigger=visibility` since we will manually trigger the animation
+   Note that we are NOT setting `trigger=visibility` since we will manually trigger the animation.
 -->
 <amp-animation id="clockAnim" layout="nodisplay">
   <script type="application/json">